 Option 2 is to take out an annual or monthly subscription.
-Annual plans are the most economical, allowing you to download 10 assets for $29.99 / £19.99 / AU$39.95 per month; 40 assets for $79.99 / £47.99 / AU$109.99 per month; 350 assets for $169.99 / £65.99 / AU$219.99 per month; or 750 assets for $199.99 / £119.99 / AU$263.99 per month.
+Annual plans are the most economical, allowing you to download 10 assets for $29.99 / £19.99 / AU$39.95 per month; 40 assets for $79.99 / £47.99 / AU$109.99 per month; 350 assets for $169.99 / £99.99 / AU$219.99 per month; or 750 assets for $199.99 / £119.99 / AU$263.99 per month.

-An Adobe Stock subscription is NOT included in the Creative Cloud subscription, which has to be paid for separately.
+An Adobe Stock subscription is NOT included in the Creative Cloud All-Apps subscription, which has to be paid for separately.
 However, it's still worth subscribing to the Creative Cloud, because Adobe Stock is so beautifully and seamlessly integrated into a range of Adobe apps.

-With a Creative Cloud subscription, for instance, you'll be able to import Adobe Stock assets quickly and easily into apps like Photoshop, without ever having to leave the interface.
+With a Creative Cloud subscription, for instance, you'll be able to import Adobe Stock assets quickly and easily into apps like Photoshop, Illustrator, After Effects, Premiere Pro and more, without ever having to leave the interface.

 No, there's no educational discount on Adobe Stock.
 However, if you’re a student, teacher or anyone working in education, then you can get a big discount on an All Apps Creative Cloud plan.